bague-rodnel/odin-recipes/README.md

 A simple recipe website

-Milestone project under The Odin Project.
+Assignment under The Odin Project.
 We're only supposed to showcase our know-how of html links.
 I just wanted to express what I would probably showcase of Filipino cuisine to a foreigner.

 Didn't adhere to the iteration 1 requirements.